mordial/ryanguitar.uk/content/posts/relative-scales.md

 Lets take A dorian as an example one more time.
 If I would like to use minor pentatonic shapes to improvise, I need to find the root of the minor scale that is relative to A dorian.
 We figured that G was the root of the relative major of A dorian, and from here we now need to find the root of the relative aeolian.
-As aeolian is the 6th mode, we just need to figure out what the 6th note in G major is.
+As aeolian is the sixth mode, we just need to figure out what the sixth note in G major is.
 That note is E.

 Try playing E minor pentatonic over the same A dorian backing track you used before.
 It should sound totally _fine_.